HeatherstoneHOA/heatherstonehoa/README.md

 Items below should be done eventually but they are in no particular order.

+1. Add .gitignore on images and files.
+Probs need to set up Dropbox to serve these on the web server for now
+1. Add an .htacess file so that we can remove file extensions (won't break existing saved links)
 1. Add a favicon
 1. Google Analytics
 1. Compile / Minify CSS